 What makes the wilderness fast at Southwestern College particularly unique is the fact that this is the only school in the country that offers such a class.
-The wilderness fast can be taken for continuing education credits, credit towards Southwestern College’s Eco-Psychology Certificate, or as an elective, Plus you don’t need to be a student at Southwestern College to sign up for the wilderness fast, this class is fully open to non-enrolled students.
+The wilderness fast can be taken for continuing education credits, credit towards Southwestern College’s Ecotherapy Certificate, or as an elective.
+Plus, you don’t need to be a student at Southwestern College to register for the wilderness fast; this class is fully open to non-enrolled students.

 In the following paragraphs I’ll cover the gifts, insights and epiphanies I’ve had, as well as explain what a wilderness fast is made up of.

-The wilderness fast is held twice a year, once in March at Death Valley National Park in California, and the other is held at Canyon de Chelly National Monument located in the Navajo Nation in Arizona during September.
-I chose Death Valley National Park and despite the name, Death Valley was in full blossom covered in wildflowers–even the cactus had brilliant bright blossoming flowers on them.
+The wilderness fast is held once each year at Canyon de Chelly National Monument, located in the Navajo Nation in Arizona, during September.
+In the past, it was offered twice each year, with a March Wilderness Fast in Death Valley National Park.
+I chose Death Valley National Park; despite the name, Death Valley was in full blossom covered in wildflowers–even the cactus had brilliant bright blossoming flowers on them.
 Not to mention the weather there (in March) was excellent.